SEO vs PPC: Which One Has Better ROI?

 If you properly optimize your content then one page can potentially occupy multiple spots in the Google SERP.
 For example, if you rank for the featured snippet, then your url gets two spots.
 If you also optimize for the People also ask section (PAA), you could potentially have a third seat on page one.

-Want to influence your target audience at the beginning of their journey?
-Then optimize for research-related topics and long tail keywords.
-If you also optimize for mid-funnel terms then your brand can appear when your target audience begins to narrow its list of options.
-Finally, bottom of the funnel SEO helps you control the buyer’s final decision (think ROI calculators, etc.).
+Want to influence customer touchpoints at the beginning of their journey?
+Then optimize for research-related topics and long-tail keywords.
+If you also optimize for middle-of-funnel (MoFu) terms then your brand can appear when your target audience narrows its options.
+Finally, bottom of the funnel SEO helps you control the buyer’s final decision (think ROI calculators).

 SEO showcases your brand’s creativity